-Belmont Rural has contributed to the provision of new housing over the last 15-25 years with the development of modern housing estates on both sides of the A465.
-The parish also sits on the edge of the urban boundary of Hereford which sits tightly around the ward boundary, leaving little opportunities to extend beyond the existing built form.
+Belmont Rural has contributed to the provision of new housing over the last 15-25 years with the development of modern housing estates both sides of the A465.
+The parish also sits on the edge of the urban boundary of Hereford which sits tightly around the ward boundary, leaving little opportunities to extend beyond.